eddiefriedman1774/Day-scheduler/README.md

 6) save changes through these commands
   - git status
   -  git add -A
-  - git commit -m"MESSAGE TO BE COMMITTED"
+  - git commit -m "MESSAGE TO BE COMMITTED"
   - git push

 7) the server will be updated to the latest changes where the last step is to publish the webpage application